pavankumarmurugan/cmpu9010-team-project-group-1/documents/week_6/Tuesday.md

 ### **5. Discussion about Tuesday Meeting with Brendan**

-- Discussion on tuesday meeting with Brendon, he told to be more communicative and give the full context of things we are doing in demo.
+- Discussion on tuesday meeting with Brendan, he told to be more communicative and give the full context of things we are doing in demo.